National Geographic Orion

 National Geographic Orion Wiki

-Lindblad Orion ship was originally built for Explorer Maritime, and operated by the US-based company Travel Dynamics International.
-In March 2014, mv Orion received its current name.
+Lindblad Orion was originally built for Explorer Maritime and operated by the US-based company Travel Dynamics International.
+In March 2014, mv Orion received her current name.

-As a true expedition cruise ship, National Geographic Orion has staffed a full-time physician, wellness specialist, photo instructor, video chronicler, undersea specialist.
-Another feature is the specific expedition equipment on the ship, including kayaks, Zodiacs, wet suits, snorkeling gear, glass-bottom boat, and underwater remotely operated vehicle.
-National Geographic Orion ship's hull is ice-reinforced for cruises in polar regions (Arctic and Antarctica).
-The ship's ROV (remotely operated vehicle) can dive to 1000 ft / 305 m sea depth.
-The "Open Bridge” policy of Lindblad Expeditions allows the crew to welcome guests to the navigation bridge.
+As a true expedition cruise ship, National Geographic Orion carries a full-time physician, wellness specialist, photo instructor, video chronicler, and undersea specialist.
+The vessel is also equipped with dedicated expedition gear, including kayaks, Zodiacs, wetsuits, snorkeling equipment, a glass-bottom boat, and an underwater remotely operated vehicle.
+National Geographic Orion’s hull is ice-reinforced for operations in polar regions (Arctic and Antarctica).
+Her ROV (remotely operated vehicle) can dive to depths of up to 1000 ft / 305 m.
+Lindblad Expeditions’ “Open Bridge” policy allows guests to visit the navigation bridge.

-NAT GEO Orion has installed Fleet Xpress - fast Internet connectivity provided by Inmarsat (owner and operator of a global satellite network).
-Fleet Xpress is fully integrated with the boat's phone system (PABX) and comm platforms.
+NAT GEO Orion is fitted with Fleet Xpress, the high-speed Internet service provided by Inmarsat (operator of a global satellite network).
+Fleet Xpress is fully integrated with the ship’s PABX phone system and communication platforms.

-Ship's namesake is the Viking Ocean-owned liner Viking Orion (2018-built).
+The ship’s namesake is the Viking Ocean-owned liner Viking Orion (built 2018).

-Nat Geo Orion has max draft 4 m (13 ft) and a powerplant based on MAK marine diesel engines (model MAK8-M25) with total output 2400 kW.
-The vessel (yard/hull number 236) was constructed by Cassens Werft in Emden Germany.
+Nat Geo Orion has a maximum draft of 4 m (13 ft) and a powerplant consisting of MAK marine diesel engines (model MAK 8-M25) with a total output of 2400 kW.
+The vessel (yard/hull number 236) was constructed by Cassens Werft in Emden, Germany.